OCA/l10n-brazil/l10n_br_setup_tests/readme/DESCRIPTION.rst

 **English**

-Provides pivotal modules to enhance the experience and usability of Odoo in line with Brazilian localization.
+Provides key modules to enhance the Odoo usability for the Brazilian localization.
 Additionally, it includes test cases that ensure the effective integration of these modules with local specificity.

 **Português**